 Acupuncture is an ancient system of Eastern Medicine with a history spanning thousands of years.
 Based on countless observations and time-tested theories, pathways of energy (also known as meridians) were mapped on the human body.
 Meridians can be likened to freeways - sometimes cars move too fast, too slow, in the wrong direction, or there's a traffic jam.
 Acupuncture needles then act as traffic controllers, helping the body regulate its own energy flow until everything runs smoothly again.

-- All pain-related disorders: headaches, migraines, fibromyalgia
+All pain-related disorders: headaches, migraines, fibromyalgia

-- Neurological: sciatica, carpal tunnel syndrome, diabetic neuropathy, Bell's palsy
+Neurological: sciatica, carpal tunnel syndrome

-- Reproductive: premenstrual syndrome, menopause, infertility, morning sickness
+Reproductive: PMS, menopause, infertility, morning sickness

-- Digestive: irritable bowel syndrome, acid reflux, colitis
+Digestive: irritable bowel syndrome, constipation

-- Addiction: smoking, drugs, alcohol
+Addiction: smoking, drugs, alcohol, food

 At Ahimsa Wellness we try to demystify Traditional Chinese Medicine by thoroughly explaining the "what" and "why" behind each process.
 You will receive individualized attention and an in-depth treatment plan that addresses you as a whole, not just a list of unrelated complaints.
 True health can be achieved when the body is no longer impeded in its ability to heal itself.